pszmagaj/dbdpp/README.md

 Running the program with no arguments will print its syntax:
 ```
 USAGE: dbdpp [ source.cnf ] target.cnf source_table_name target_table_name
         (source.cnf and target.cnf should be MySQL-style configuration files)
 ```

+All tables processed by **dbdpp** must define a primary key.

 ### Example